 Can you open an account?

 Swissquote is a global stockbroker.
 Swissquote Forex (UK) serves residents from around 150 countries, while Swissquote (CH) serves some 120 countries.
-This includes all European and most major non-European countries, e.g. Australia, Hong Kong, etc.
+These include all European and most major non-European countries, like Australia, Hong Kong, etc.

 You can't open an account at Swissquote Forex (UK) if you are from the US or Japan, and there are some smaller countries where the services of Swissquote (CH) are not available.